 A student may register for only one externship per semester and may only earn two externship credits.
-No more than five (5)

-students may register for individual supervised externship in a single course.
+No more than five (5) students may register for individual supervised externship in a single course.
+However, in some courses additional externships are approved.
 Registration for an externship is a "senior preference" basis.

 The externship will be graded on a pass/fail basis.
-The evaluation will be based on the student's satisfactory performance of the tasks assigned by the supervising attorney, the maintenance of a journal (which is mandatory component), and the student's meeting at least twice during the semester with the faculty member, either in a one-on-one conference or in a joint meeting with other Externs.
+The evaluation will be based on the student's satisfactory performance of the tasks assigned by the supervising attorney, the maintenance of a journal (which is mandatory component), and the student's meeting at least twice during the semester with the faculty member, either in a one-on-one conference or in a joint meeting with other externs.
 At these conferences the students will discuss their field placement experiences with the supervising faculty member.